Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on March 3, 2016.

 If you’re smart about it, yes, but you still have to be careful.

 Remember, it’s not the fat itself that’s making you fat; it’s the extra calories that you don’t need that makes you fat.
-While it’s very easy to eat extra calories on a carbohydrate-based diet, it’s also very easy to add on extra calories from fat too.
+While it’s very easy to eat extra calories on a carbohydrate-based diet, it’s also very easy to add on extra calories from a fat diet too.

 At 9 calories, fat is the most calorie-dense macronutrient by far.
 This means that if you’re looking to lose fat, the low-fat options are still fine choices – not because of their low fat content, mind you, but because of their lower caloric content.